Subestro/RedBot-Cogs/README.rst

 -------------------
 .. admonition:: **Welcome**

-   This cog sends a welcome message with the user's profile picture and a generated welcome image that includes the current member count to a specified channel whenever a new user joins the server.
+   This cog sends a welcome message with generated welcome image that includes the new user profile picture & current member count to a specified channel.

    To set the channel for the welcome message, use the ``!setchannel`` command followed by the name of the channel you want to set.